Entire home

 Melbourne

-This cottage is located in Ferntree Gully, a neighbourhood in Melbourne.
-The area's natural beauty can be seen at Dandenong Ranges National Park and Ferntree Gully Quarry Park, while Drum Theatre and Montsalvat are cultural highlights.
+Ferntree Gully, a neighbourhood in Melbourne, is home to this cottage.
+The area's natural beauty can be seen at Dandenong Ranges National Park and Ferntree Gully Quarry Park, while Puffing Billy Steam Train and Drum Theatre are cultural highlights.
 Looking to enjoy an event or a game while in town?
 See what's happening at State Basketball Centre or Nunawading Basketball Centre.
 Practise your golf swing on a nearby course, or enjoy other activities in the great outdoors, such as cycling in the area.

 Map